-This is part of a more general trend where traditional financial performance indicators are gradually being supplemented by a series of indicators providing information on entities' non-financial performance.89

-As a result, there is a strong need for shared natural capital metrics and robust methodologies, similar to those used for climate issues.
-However, such approaches remain few and far between, especially for financial institutions.90 The Taskforce on Nature-related Financial Disclosures (TNFD), officially launched in spring 2021 and endorsed by the G7 in June 2021, is an informal working group initiated by Global Canopy, WWF, the UN Development Programme (UNDP) and the UN Environment Programme Finance Initiative (UNEP-FI).
+This is part of a more general trend where traditional financial performance indicators are gradually being supplemented by a series of indicators providing information on entities' non-financial performance.107 related Financial Disclosures (TNFD), officially launched in spring 2021 and endorsed by the G7 in June 2021, is an informal working group initiated by Global Canopy, WWF, the UN Development Programme (UNDP) and the UN Environment Programme Finance Initiative (UNEP-FI).
 This group, following the results obtained by the Task Force on Climate-related Financial Disclosures (TCFD) in 2017, should issue recommendations by 2023 on measuring the biodiversity impact of companies and portfolios, and on how companies (financial and non-financial) should report on natural capital.